 This is another post in my series about Charlotte Mason’s picture study technique for homeschool art appreciation.
-I am creating free resources for you to start this activity in your homeschool today–one artist at a time!
 Today, I am focusing on another American artist who created breathtaking American landscapes, Thomas Cole.

 The following links will help you discuss these works with your children.
 These works are specifically chosen for the Charlotte Mason Picture Study technique described in the first link.